 GRAND DAME OF THE GLADES

-SOUTH FLORIDA, 1969 — For decades, the riches of the Everglades flowed into the sprawl of greater Miami.
+SOUTH FLORIDA, 1969 — For decades, the riches of the Everglades flowed into the sprawl of modern life.
 Gorgeous tropical birds — egrets, herons, and cranes — were slaughtered to make women’s hats.
 Canals, dikes, and drainage projects cut the giant wetlands in half.
 Sugar plantations spread.
-And then as Miami continued to boom, developers planned an enormous airport on the edge of the glades.
+And then as Florida continued to boom, developers planned an enormous airport right on the edge of the glades.

 America’s rising green movement denounced the project.
 The New York Times called it “a blueprint for disaster.”
-Reams of studies, reports, and newsprint argued the issue, but plans proceeded.
+Reams of studies and reports argued the issue, but plans proceeded.
 Then, a slight, old woman in a floppy hat went to work.

 "In the history of the American environmental movement,” the London Independent wrote, “there have been few more remarkable figures than Marjory Stoneman Douglas.”

 She came to Florida when wetlands were more common than hotels.
 Visiting Tampa at age four, she remembered picking an orange.
-That was in 1894, when the entire state had a half-million people.
-Then it was back to Massachusetts for more snow and ice, much of it in her own home where her parents fought, separating when she was six.
+That was in 1894, when all of Florida had just a half-million people.
+Then it was back to Massachusetts for more cold and ice, much of it in her own home where her parents fought, separating when she was six.

-She might not have returned to Florida but for her own disastrous marriage to a con man who was already married.
-In 1915, Douglas fled to Miami (pop.
+Douglas might have stayed in Massachusetts her whole life.
+But in 1915, she discovered that her new husband had a second wife.
+In grief and rage, Douglas fled to Miami (pop.
 5,000), where her father ran a small newspaper.
 There she began a “change from a near frigid to a tropical attitude of mind.”

+She quickly got a job at her father’s paper.
 Rising from journalism’s “pink ghetto,” the society page, Douglas became an assistant editor of what would become the Miami Herald.
-Throughout the 1920s, when developers turned swampland into prime real estate, bringing tens of thousands to South Florida, Douglas saw promise and threat.
+Throughout the 1920s, as developers were turning swampland into prime real estate, Douglas saw promise and threat.

 “There must be progress, certainly,” she wrote.
 “But if, in the name of progress, we want to destroy everything that is beautiful in our world, and contaminate the air we breathe and the water we drink, then we are in trouble.”

-On into her fifties, Douglas published short stories in magazines and profiles in Miami papers.
+On into her fifties, Douglas published short stories in magazines and profiles in Miami newspapers.
 Then in 1942, for a series of books on American rivers, she was asked to profile the Miami River.
-Complaining that the river was “about an inch long,” she traced its source and fell in love with the Everglades.
+Complaining that the river was “about an inch long,” she traced its source and soon came to the Everglades.
+It was love at first sight.
 Five years of research led to her first book.
 It began “There are no other Everglades in the world.”

 Where others had seen an “abominable pestilence-ridden swamp,” Douglas saw unfathomable beauty.
-“The miracle of light pours over the green and brown expanse of saw grass, and of water, shining and slowly moving; the grass and the water — that is the meaning and the central fact of the Everglades.
+“The miracle of light pours over the green and brown expanse of sawgrass, and of water, shining and slowly moving. . .
+That is the meaning and the central fact of the Everglades.
 It is a river of grass.”

-The Everglades: River of Grass swept through Florida like the fires that had burned the Everglades after another drainage project.
-Selling a half million copies, sparking debates, the book presaged Rachel Carson’s Silent Spring.
+The Everglades: River of Grass swept through Florida like the fires that burned the Everglades with each drainage project.
+Selling a half million copies, Douglas’ paean to the Everglades presaged Rachel Carson’s Silent Spring by two decades.
 Yet “progress” persisted.

 Throughout the 1950s, the Central and Southern Florida Flood Control Project dredged 1,400 miles of canals through the Everglades.
 Sugar plantations dumped pesticides.
-Then, when Douglas was 79 and ready for retirement, came plans for an airport.
+Then came plans for an airport.
+The Everglades needed a champion.
+But Marjory Stoneman Douglas was 79 and weary.

 “The Everglades is a test,” Douglas told Florida.
 “If we pass it, we may get to keep the planet.”

-We passed, sort of.
-Though the Everglades remains fragile, the airport was never built.
-One dike was taken down, and further restoration projects struggle to protect the river of grass.
+We passed the test, sort of.
+Though the Everglades remain fragile, the airport was never built.
+One dike was taken down; Further restoration projects struggled to protect the river of grass.
 But Douglas did not stop.

 On into her 90s, she continued to speak.
 “I’ll speak about the Everglades at the drop of a hat,” she said.
 In 1983, when homeowners booed her for opposing a drainage plan, she shouted back.
 “Can't you boo any louder than that?
 Look.
 I'm an old lady.
 I've been here since eight o'clock.
 It's now eleven.
 I've got all night, and I'm used to the heat."